DavidOG/MovieApp/README.md

 ###UI Design.

-. . . . .
-Screenshots of app's views (see example below) with appropriate captions (excluding user regeneration and login views) . . . . . . .
+![][image3]
+![][image4]

 ###Routing.

 . . . .
 List each route supported and state the associated view . . . . .
-+ /foos - displays all published foos
++ /movies - displays all published foos
-+ /foos/:id - detail view of a particular foo (:id)
++ /movies/:id - detail view of a particular foo (:id) and all associated reviews aswell as the create review form
++ /login
++ /logout
-+ etc
++ /register
-+ etc
++ /about
++ / - this is the home page

 ###Extra features

-. . . . .
-Briefly explain any non-standard features, functional or non-functional (e.g. user registration, authentication) developed for the app . . . . . .
+The combination of Angular and Firebase provides a three-way data binding between the HTML, the JavaScript, and the Firebase database for user authentification.
+By using the firebase I can authenticate a user and received detailed error results about incorrect passwords or if the user already exists.
+Firebase passes my app a session token once a user has authentificated so that the sessiion state is handles on the client side as opposed to the server.
+To end a session I needed to simply delete this token.
+Firebase made authetification really easy and combining it with my own authentification factory made for a secure application.
 ###Independent learning.

-. . . . .
-State the non-standard aspects of Angular (or other related technologies) that you researched and applied in this assignment . . . . .

 [image1]: ./model.png
 [image2]: ./design.png
+[image3]: ./screen1.png
+[image4]: ./screen2.png